§ 210-A. Stalking

 C. The actor violates paragraph A and has one or more prior convictions in this State or another jurisdiction.
 Notwithstanding section 2, subsection 3-B, as used in this paragraph, “another jurisdiction” also includes any Indian tribe.

 Violation of this paragraph is a Class C crime.
-In determining the sentence for a violation of this paragraph the court shall impose a sentencing alternative pursuant to section 1152 that includes a term of imprisonment.
+In determining the sentence for a violation of this paragraph the court shall impose a sentencing alternative pursuant to section 1502, subsection 2 that includes a term of imprisonment.
 In determining the basic term of imprisonment as the first step in the sentencing process, the court shall select a term of at least one year.

-For the purposes of this paragraph, “prior conviction” means a conviction for a violation of this section; Title 5, section 4659; Title 15, section 321; former Title 19, section 769; Title 19-A, section 4011; Title 22, section 4036; any other temporary, emergency, interim or final protective order; an order of a tribal court of the Passamaquoddy Tribe or the Penobscot Nation; any similar order issued by any court of the United States or of any other state, territory, commonwealth or tribe; or a court-approved consent agreement.
+For the purposes of this paragraph, “prior conviction” means a conviction for a violation of this section; Title 5, section 4659; Title 15, section 321; former Title 19, section 769; Title 19-A, former section 4011 or Title 19-A, section 4113; Title 22, section 4036; any other temporary, emergency, interim or final protective order; an order of a tribal court of the Passamaquoddy Tribe or the Penobscot Nation; any similar order issued by any court of the United States or of any other state, territory, commonwealth or tribe; or a court-approved consent agreement.
 Section 9-A governs the use of prior convictions when determining a sentence;

 D. The actor violates paragraph A and the course of conduct is directed at or concerning 2 or more specific persons that are members of an identifiable group.